Swearer Center for Public Service

 • Are you a community organization, nonprofit or public agency interested in support around a data or evaluation project?
 We encourage you either to fill out this Community Partnership Interest Form or to email cedec@brown.edu to schedule a time to talk.
 Based on your goals, project idea and timeline, we can help determine which CEDEC resource(s) might be best able to work with you.

 • Are you a student interested in working on a community-identified data or evaluation project?
 We would be happy to connect you with one of our institutional partners or a community partner with an open project.
-Please email cedec@brown.edu with initial information on your skills and goals.
+Please fill out this student interest form.

 • Are you a faculty or staff member interested in engaging students with partners’ projects – or already working on a collaborative project yourself?
 We want to hear from you.
 Please share your experience or interests by either filling out this Campus-Community Engagement Form or emailing cedec@brown.edu.